-The following options are an example of what may be available on the General page of the Print dialog in macOS (Figure 257).
+The following options are only an example of what may be available on the General page of the Print dialog using macOS (Figure 256).

 Printer

 Select the printer to be used from the drop-down list.
 If the default printer is being used, then this printer will already be selected.